adelaide-dotnet/podcast-rss/README.md

 1. Use noise reduction effect (select a quiet bit to analyze and then apply that to the whole recording)
 2. Export as MP3
-3. Encoding - choose VBR smallest size
+3. Encoding - choose 'VBR' smallest size
 4. Audacity Metadata
     Field|Value
     ---|----